Human Services Associate

 Learn by doing.

 Full program course offerings are now available at Ashland, New Richmond, Rice Lake and Superior.
-Take courses online, by interactive television, flex, Your Choice and in person in a traditional classroom setting.
+Take courses online, by web conferencing, Your Choice and in person in a traditional classroom setting.

 Convenient for You

 Full program course offerings are available at the Ashland, New Richmond, Rice Lake and Superior campus locations.
-Take classes online, by interactive television and in traditional classroom format.
+Take classes online, by web conferencing and in traditional classroom format.

 You'll develop community connections with courses that immerse you in the community.
 Engage in 300+ hours of supervised community-based fieldwork, network with human service professionals and participate in service-focused activities.

-Graduates will meet the educational requirements for Wisconsin’s Substance Abuse Counselor certification, will be added to Wisconsin’s Community-Based Residential Facility (CBRF) Employee Registry and will receive the American Red Cross First Aid Basic with Choking Certification of Completion.
+Graduates will meet the educational requirements for Wisconsin’s Substance Abuse Counselor certification, will be added to Wisconsin’s Community-Based Residential Facility (CBRF) Employee Registry.

 Coursework addresses the scope, values, and principles of the human services profession.
 Emphasis is placed on ethical practice, professionalism, individual, group and family counseling/casework and substance abuse assessment and treatment.
 Learned knowledge and skills will be applied through counseling simulations, community-based observation and field experiences within area organizations and agencies